michaelxliao/csc362-proj-Fall23-ambiguous-declaration/mission_and_objectives/mission.md

 # WIP Mission Statement

+## Candidate Statement
+The purpose of the Therpston County Public Library database is to maintain the data required for the library's operations and bookkeeping.

+It also will supply information that helps the library support services for the community and other patrons.

+(DELETE?)
+### This enables further interaction and deeper exploration of the library's selection

 ## Example mission statement
 The purpose of the Mike’s Bikes database is to maintain the data we need to support our retail sales business and our customer service operations.